IronLlamaOfficial/GroceryCat/terms-and-conditions.md

 ## Limitations of responsibility

-The Service is provided "as-is", and does not make any warranties or guarantees, express or implied, including, but not limited to, warranties of merchantability and fitness for a particular purpose.
+The Service is provided "as-is", and does not make any warranties or guarantees, express or implied, including, but not limited to, warranties or guarantees of merchantability, fitness for a particular purpose, or absence of bugs and defects.
 Iron Llama accepts no liability for any loss, direct or indirect, that you experience as a result of relying wholly on this functionality of the app.

 Computer software (such as an Android app) is rarely free of defects or errors, and Iron Llama makes no promise that the Service will be bug-free or error-free.
 Whilst we wish to provide a smooth and functional user experience as part of the Service, we cannot promise to fix bugs or errors in the Service, or to provide any additional features requested by users.